-The Senior Designated Person for Safeguarding is Name: Mrs Danielle King, Interim Head of School
+The Senior Designated Person for Safeguarding is Name: Mrs Danielle King, Head of School

-In her absence the Designated Person is: Miss Grace Marshall, Assistant Headteacher, Miss Lillie Hadfield, EYFS Teacher and Mrs Dee Hughes, Interim Headteacher
+In her absence the Designated Person is: Mrs Ellie Brennan, Assistant Headteacher and Miss Lillie Hadfield, EYFS Teacher/SEND Lead Teacher

-The Nominated Governor for safeguarding children is: Name: Martin Keightley
+The Nominated Governor for safeguarding children is: Mrs Christina Moxon

 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.
 Please see the Policies section of our website to view the safeguarding policy which goes into further detail.